GnRH Axis Probing

 Kisspeptin-10 is the shortest active fragment of the KISS1 gene product and binds KISS1R (GPR54) on hypothalamic GnRH neurons — the most potent known endogenous trigger of GnRH neuron activity.

-Receptor activation evokes pulsatile GnRH secretion into the hypophyseal portal circulation, increasing both the frequency and amplitude of GnRH pulses rather than simply raising output.
+Receptor activation evokes pulsatile GnRH secretion into the hypophyseal portal circulation, with both the frequency and amplitude of GnRH pulses measured rather than output alone.

 Downstream of GnRH, the pituitary releases luteinizing hormone (robust) and follicle-stimulating hormone (more modest), letting researchers probe upstream control of the gonadal axis.